Mokosh: Comparison with Paraskeva Friday

-There is a widespread view among researchers Paraskeva Pyatnitsa replaced Mokosh in Christian times, which is why Vladimir Toporov believed Mokosh was popular among women following Christianization.
+There is a widespread view among researchers that Paraskeva Pyatnitsa replaced Mokosh in Christian times, which is why Vladimir Toporov believed Mokosh was popular among women following Christianization.
 Friday itself began to be understood as the day of the goddess Mokosh based on the dedication of this day to Venus by the Romans and Frigg by the Germans.
 Researcher and historian Eve Levin noted this approximation does not stand up to criticism because elements of the Paraskeva cult have Christian origins rather than pagan ones, and the cult is known in Serbia, Bulgaria, Greece and, Romania, whereas Mokosh is known only from East Slavic sources.
 The earliest East Slavic sources speak of Paraskeva as the patron of merchants rather than women.
 The basis of Paraskeva's association with spinning were parables depicting her as a maiden.
 In them, she strikes blind her tormentor then heals him, making her the patroness of those suffering from eye diseases.
 In the 14th and 15th centuries, Paraskeva's relics rested in Ternovo and Belgrade, where local water sources were linked to her.
 The only function that has no obvious Christian origin is the patronage of childbirth, but according to Levin, this is a natural development of the patronization of women's labor and healing.
 The Eastern Orthodox Church supported the cult of Paraskeva, although it considered its folk interpretation "heretical", saying on Wednesday and Friday, one was not supposed to stop working but only fast and refrain from sex.
 The correspondence between Mokosh and Paraskeva is also rejected by philologists Aleksandr Strakhov and Aleksandr Panchenko.
 Historian Leo Klejn, criticizing the concept of Thursday as Perun's day, said the Slavs borrowed the seven-day week from the Romans and Byzantines, who in turn borrowed it from the Near East, naming the days of the week after the planets and gods dedicated to them by distance in the Ptolemaic system, whereby Friday, which is dedicated to Venus, was the seventh day.
-Germainc peoples later borrowed and interpreted the names of the week's days.
+Germanic peoples later borrowed and interpreted the names of the week's days.
 The qualities of Paraskeva, Venus, and Freya are opposite; Paraskeva patronizes proper female behavior rather than sexual activity.